crmoorhead/Data-Augmentation/README.md

 This defines a function with only one compulsory argument that can take on the value 1, 2 or 3 with equal probability.

+__tuple__

           transformation=(0,1)

 Defines a function with one compulsory argment which is a random variable taken from the interval (0,1) using a uniform distribution.

+__list of lists/tuples__

           transformation_example=[[1,2,3],(3,4)]

 This defines a function that has two compulsory arguments.
 The first can take on the value 1, 2 or 3 with equal probability and the second is chosen from a uniform distribustion over (3,4).
+Note that if there is only one list or tuple insid the outer list, this is equivalent to one of the previous two forms.

+__dictionary forms__

+          transformation_example={"main":[[1,2],(0,1)]}

+The above is equivalent to defining the main arguments as a mixed list of a list and tuple with the default assigned probabilities and distributions noted.
+We may want to use this form when we also have dictionary entries for "opt_args" or "kwargs" as we need to use a dictionary input in that case, but it sufficices to have a value that is of one of the previous forms.

           transformation_example={"main":{"options":[[1,2],(0,1)],"probs":[[0.2,0.8],"normal"]}}